Online English learning Courses

 stuffed (crammed with food)

-bang-up; bully; corking; cracking; dandy; great; groovy; keen; neat; nifty; not bad; peachy; slap-up; smashing; swell (very good)
+bang-up; bully; corking; cracking; dandy; great; groovy; keen; neat; nifty; not bad; old; peachy; slap-up; smashing; swell (very good)

 hopeless ((informal to emphasize how bad it is) beyond hope of management or reform)